Connect with others who understand.

 Surgery for Stage 3 Ovarian Cancer

 Treatment for stage 3 ovarian cancer often includes surgery.
 There are two main purposes of surgery.
 One is to help stage the tumor.
 During surgery, doctors can easily see how far the cancer has spread and where tumors are located.
-The second purpose of surgery is to remove as much of the cancer as possible, called debulking.
+The second purpose of surgery is to remove as much of the cancer as possible, a process called debulking.

 • Oophorectomy — Removal of the ovaries